hearnderek/BashGen/README.md

 I wanted to try my hand at generating bash from a python AST.

-This would be much simplier if I just put the expression into a single bash.
+This would be much simplier if I just put the expression into a single bash expression.

 ``` bash
 b=5